j2store/userguide/product_layout.md

 ![View_category_listing](product_layout_view_category_1.png)

-In this tab, you are setting the configuration for how to display the product in the cart and what are the features and options to display with the product.
+In this tab, you are setting the configuration for how to display the product in the cart and the features and options to display with the product.

+You can display any number of products as you like in the shop.
+Enter the no of products to be displayed in the text box provided and the number of columns in which the product display is divided.
+As the no of products increases, the image display size will be decreased.